kaichaosun/blog/content/post/kubernetes-basics.md

 ### Worker node

+There are a few components running on every worker node.

-* Kubelet: monitor containers in a worker node, communicate with master node.
+* kubelet: makes sure that the containers are running as expected in a worker node.
+* kube-proxy: enables the k8s service abstraction by maintaining network rules on the host and performing connection forwarding.
+* Container Runtime: responsible for running containers, like Docker, rkt.

 ## Useful services